OHDSI/BookOfOhdsi-2ndEdition/Prototype.md

     ```markdown
     : "Finding site of" relationship {#tbl-part-chapter-shorttableterm}
     ```

+- [ ] clean up any confused headings

 - [ ] replace curly quotes with straight quotes `[“”]` and `[‘’]`.
   Make sure any alt text containing double-quotes are enclosed in single quotes.